rexdotsh/heurist-agent-framework/README.md

 ---

-## For Heurist Mesh Contributors

-**Heurist Mesh** is our new open network where AI agents can be contributed by the community and used modularly—just like DeFi smart contracts.
-If you want to **add your own specialized agents**, **please see the [Mesh README](./mesh/README.md)** for detailed guidelines, examples, and best practices.

----

 ## Overview

 The Heurist Agent Framework is built on a modular architecture that allows an AI agent to:
-- Process text messages and generate responses
+- Process text and voice messages
-- Generate and handle images
+- Generate images and videos
-- Process voice messages (transcription and text-to-speech)
 - Interact across multiple platforms with consistent behavior
+- Fetch and store information in a knowledge base (Postgres and SQLite supported)
+- Access external APIs, tools, and a wide range of [Mesh Agents](./mesh/README.md) to compose complex workflows

 ## Features